Welcome to another edition of Off the Shelf with MJ & Michelle! I’m joined, once again, by Soliloquy in Blue‘s Michelle Smith.

 MICHELLE: Actually, I’m kind of relieved I didn’t spend a bunch of money to go, given the paucity of new manga licenses, although I admit not getting to meet people as a result is a serious drawback.

-MELINDA: Well, I think the company right here is pretty good.
+MJ: Well, I think the company right here is pretty good.
 Though, as I gaze at my dinner of frozen pizza, I’ll admit that the food in New York was better.

 In any case, with or without new manga licenses, we have plenty of current titles to discuss right here.
 Why don’t you start us off?